Kyle Farmer Player Props: Twins vs. Tigers

 Kyle Farmer At The Plate

-- Farmer has four doubles, four home runs and 10 walks while hitting .262.
+- Farmer is hitting .260 with five doubles, four home runs and 10 walks.

-- Farmer has driven in a run in 11 games this season (24.4%), including three games with more than one RBI (6.7%).
-He has also driven home three or more of his team's runs in two contests.
+- Farmer has driven in a run in 11 games this season (23.4%), including three games with more than one RBI (6.4%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored a run in 20 games this season, with multiple runs three times.
+- In 21 of 47 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.